RMHogervorst/cleancode/_posts/blog/2016-06-13-NSE_standard_evaluation_dplyr.md

   feature:
 date: 2016-06-13
 ---

+THIS POST IS NO LONGER ENTIRELY RELEVANT.
+DPLYR 0.7 HAS A SLIGHTLY DIFFERENT (AND SLIGHTLY MORE INTUITIVE) WAY OF WORKING WITH NON-STANDARD EVALUATION.

 I love the dplyr package with all of its functions, however if you use normal dplyr in functions in your package r-cmd-check will give you a warning: `R CMD check NOTE: No visible binding for global variable NAME OF YOUR VARIABLE` [^1].
 The functions do work, and everything is normal, however if you submit your package to CRAN, such a NOTE is not acceptable.
 A workaround is to add globalVariables to one of your scripts. for instance: